TheoBacqueyrisse/cloud-computing-emissions/README.md

 - A GitHub Personal Access Token
 - A Climatiq API token

 And in terms of the functions themselves, you can find documentation for the functions and how they are meant to be used in our [Wiki](../../wiki/).

+We recommend using our notebook `DataMining_Project.ipynb` to pull the data from GitHub and get the Climatiq estimations.

 As to the second part of our code, you just need to run the code in `Streamlit_App.ipynb` to launch the app.

-## Repository Layout